potix/eticket/README.md

 # eticket
- Ticket buying and selling system using ethereum.
+This system is buy and sell ticket using ethereum.